Stephen Mandel

-Stephen Mandel (born July 18, 1945) is a Canadian politician who served as leader of the Alberta Party from 2018 to 2019.
-He previously served as Alberta’s Minister of Health from 2014 to 2015 and as mayor of Edmonton for three terms from 2004 to 2013.
+Stephen Mandel (born July 18, 1945) is a Canadian politician who served as mayor of Edmonton from 2004 to 2013, as Alberta’s Minister of Health from 2014 to 2015, and as leader of the Alberta Party from 2018 to 2019.
 Before becoming mayor, he was a city councillor for three years.

 On September 15, 2014, he was made Minister of Health by premier Jim Prentice, despite not holding a seat in the Legislative Assembly of Alberta.
 He was subsequently named as the Alberta Progressive Conservative Party's candidate in a by-election in Edmonton-Whitemud, the seat formerly held by Dave Hancock, which was scheduled for October 27, 2014.
 He won in the byelection but was subsequently defeated in the general election on May 5, 2015.

 Mandel announced his candidacy for the leadership of the Alberta Party on January 10, 2018.
 He was elected on February 27, 2018, defeating two other candidates.
 Mandel resigned as Alberta Party leader in June, 2019.
 Mandel was made a member of the Alberta Order of Excellence in 2024.

 Background

 Mandel received an associate of arts degree from Lincoln College in Lincoln, Illinois, a bachelor of science in business administration from Miami University, and his masters in political science from the University of Windsor.

 He moved to Edmonton in 1972 from Windsor, Ontario.

-Mandel owns the Strathcona County’s Lakeland Village mobile home park.
+Mandel owned Strathcona County’s Lakeland Village mobile home park up until 2023 when he sold to American Company Harmony Communities.